SamuelPalmhager/Sudoku-app-C-and-Qt-/README.md

 This project uses the Qt framework under the LGPL license

-TO BE INCLUDED IN FUTURE:
+TO BE INCLUDED IN COMMING VERSIONS:
+    - Fully functional new board button.
     - The player should be able to save the current state and then reopen and continue upon closing.
     - Unit tests: GoogleTest, /tests  -> unit + property tests.
+    - Time constrained boards.
+    - Fully capable storage for entire player history with statistics to go along.
+    - Pattern based boards which are tied to difficulties.